 National Lead Poisoning Prevention Week

-NLPPW begins October 24th and we have provided educational information and materials for you to help us spread the message and increase awareness about preventing lead poisoning in your communities.
+National Lead Poisoning Prevention Week (NLPPW) begins October 23rd and we have provided educational information and materials for you to help us spread the message and increase awareness about preventing lead poisoning in your communities.
 The National Lead Poisoning Prevention Week Partner Information Kit is a tool to help partners prepare and promote activities at the local level.
 It contains information on messaging, implementation ideas, and resources.

-Iowa's Lead Poisoning Prevention Week Toolkit was specifically designed by IDPH to be used for NLPPW 2021.
+Iowa's Lead Poisoning Prevention Week Toolkit materials can be used during NLPPW 2022 and throughout the year.
 The social media messages in the toolkit are in alignment with national daily themes and messages developed by CDC, HUD, and EPA.
 The toolkit also contains social media messages with images that can be copied and pasted to Facebook, Twitter, or Instagram.
 The guide also provides instructions on how to post the messages.

 Throughout the week CDC, HUD, and EPA provide a webinar series for a diverse group of professionals to learn more about what they can do in their communities to raise awareness and prevent lead poisoning.
 A link to the NLPPW webinar series and schedule is provided below.
 Registration is limited, so please plan on registering early.